ReneOlsthoorn/Ground/README.md

 # Ground

 This is the compiler for the programming language Ground for Windows.
-It allows mixing highlevel programming constructs with x86-64 assembly.
-As a programmer, you need to stay in contact with assembly so you can develop fast code.
-In Ground, assembly can be added anywhere.
+Ground allows mixing high-level programming constructs with x86-64 assembly.
+As a programmer you will stay in contact with your x86-64 CPU, so you can write fast code.
-Ground has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like ```while``` and ```if```, arrays and datatypes like ```string``` and ```float```, etc...
+In Ground, assembly can be added anywhere and has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like ```while``` and ```if```, arrays and datatypes like ```string``` and ```float```, etc...
 See file ```.\Examples\unittests.g``` on how to use the language.

 Mixing Ground and assembly is possible by using the generated symbolic constants.